 Sitting on the eastern end of the South Shore of Long Island, Montauk features crashing Atlantic waves and sleepy beach towns decorated with picturesque lighthouses.
 In fact, Montauk is so small that it’s actually considered a hamlet, or a community that’s even smaller than a village.

 Outdoor adventure is in abundance here, with fishing, surfing, wildlife watching, and paddling all available to travelers.
 Additionally, there are nature trails, seafood restaurants, and beautiful beaches such as Ditch Plains.

 With six state parks, there are lots of opportunities to surround yourself with nature and beauty.
 For example, Montauk Point State Park is home to the national landmark, the historic Montauk Point Lighthouse.

 Consider: Catalina Island, California

 Missing the sunny beaches and Mediterranean breezes of the Greek Islands?
 Consider ferrying to Catalina Island to pretend you’re in Greece for an island getaway.
 With a similar temperate climate, the holiday experiences are surprisingly quite similar.
 Upon arrival, warm waters, white-sand beaches, and palm trees welcome all visitors.

 Catalina Island is located just 22 miles off the Southern California coast.
 The idyllic location is so beautiful that over 500 movies were filmed here.
 Some of the most notable productions include Jaws, Treasure Island, Waterworld, and The Hunt for Red October.

 A day on the island typically consists of snorkeling, sunbathing, and sipping on cool cocktails.
 However, there are plenty of organized activities too.
 For example, there are boat tours, sunset cruises, and wildlife eco-adventures.
-Those that like to stay active can hike, golf, kayak, or even go zip lining.
+Those who like to stay active can hike, golf, kayak, or even go zip-lining.

 Book Now: Bellanca Hotel